-- You think this is the way it has to be.

-- You will do it when you feel good.

-- You regard mistakes as wrong of others

-- You think your view- point is the truth.

-- You see yourself as a star.

-- You with hold positive evaluations.
-You think the world or someone owes you something.

-- You are controlled by outer events.
-Always having destructive thoughts.

-- Being a slave of fear.

-- Over-cautious.

-- Indecisive

-- Inertia.

-- Trying to please everybody.

-- Drinking, smoking, gambling, etc. Always trying to do the things which are urgent,

-- Prejudices.

-- Reacting without reasoning.

-- Self-Pitv

-- Self-limiting thoughts.

-- Resentments.

-- Low self Esteem
+- You stress the negative - You think this is the way it has to be. - You are accusing, blaming blinded - It is always do or die. by your own point of view - You will do it when you feel good. - You passively participate in - You regard mistakes as wrong of others anything you do. - You think your view- point is the truth. - You give negative criticism. - You see yourself as a star. - You with hold positive evaluations. - You think the world or someone owes - You get by and procrastinate you something. - You are controlled by outer events. - Always having destructive thoughts. - You seek punishment, revenge. - Being a slave of fear. - You criticize others for their - Over-cautious. weakness and limitation. - Indecisive - Making false promises. - Inertia. - Intolerance with religions/castes Trying to please everybody. - Drinking, smoking, gambling, etc. Always trying to do the things - Resistance to change. which are urgent, - To work without planning. - Prejudices.
+Expecting something for nothing.
+Reacting without reasoning. - Not doing more than what you - Self-Pity are for. - Self-limiting thoughts. - Having no value for your own - Resentments. and other's time. - Low self Esteem - Not putting yourself in other's shoes, while dealing with others.